abdirahman052/aws-serverless-microservices/README.md

+.

 🚨 Why I Built This Project
 Understanding Real Cloud Outages — and Recreating How Cloud Engineers Diagnose & Fix Them

-For years we’ve seen major outages hit platforms like AWS and Microsoft Azure, bringing down authentication systems, APIs, applications, and entire services around the world.
+For years, major cloud platforms like AWS and Microsoft Azure have had outages that disrupted thousands of apps and businesses.

 Those outages always made me wonder:

 “What actually causes critical cloud services to go down — and how do Cloud, SRE, and Security Engineers bring them back online?”

-I didn’t want the theoretical answer.
-I wanted the engineering answer.
+I didn’t want a theoretical explanation — I wanted the real engineering experience.

-So instead of reading articles,
-I built a real microservices architecture, intentionally broke part of it, and then diagnosed & restored the system exactly like cloud engineers do in production.
+So I built a full serverless microservices system, intentionally broke part of it, then diagnosed and restored it the same way cloud engineers handle production incidents.

 This project is the result.